elee-tudublin/2022.SSWD_3.3_Calculator_Client_Web/readme.md

   // Log to the browser console to see if it worked and also what the JSON contains console.log('result: ', result);

-  // Build the answer text - inputs only for now answerText = `${result.a} ${result.operator} ${result.b} = ${result.answer}`;
+  // Build the answer text using the values returned: a + b = answer answerText = `${result.a} ${result.operator} ${result.b} = ${result.answer}`;

   // display the two inputs on the page